All about The Foundation Stage at Richard De Clare

 The Prime and Specific Areas of Learning and the Development of the Characteristics of Effective Learning are intertwined.
 There are three Characteristics of Learning; ‘Active Learning’, ‘Playing and Exploring’ and ‘Creating and Thinking Critically’.
 These characteristics underpin learning in the Foundation Stage and as practitioners, we aim to provide an enabling environment which facilitates independent learning and development of these three skills.

 At Richard De Clare we believe that parents form an integral part of their child’s learning.
 As a parent, you are your child’s first educator.
 At Richard De Clare, we value your knowledge of your child and we use Tapestry; an ‘Online Learning Journal’, as a form of two way communication.
 This allows the teaching staff and you as a parent, to constantly review and reflect on your child’s development.
 It also helps us as practitioners to gain a holistic view of your child.
-We welcome parents into school and provide many opportunities for you to take part in your child’s learning.
-We run Stay and Play Sessions and we also encourage parents to join us for Class Assemblies.
 Parents are informed about their child’s learning through the use of ‘Home Links’ letters which share with you information about your child’s current interests at school.